daesu/go-lambda/README.md

 ## Local

-Create a `.env` file by copying the contents of `.env.example` and optionally adding values.
+Create a `.env` file by copying the contents of `.env.default` and optionally adding values.

 ```
 make build